 Users of the computing resource can facilitate computing at the University in many ways.
 Collegiality demands the practice of cooperative computing.
 It includes:

-• Refraining from use of sounds and visuals which might be disruptive to others.
+- Refraining from the use of sounds and visuals that might be disruptive to others.

 Political Use